- Applications & 3D Scans

 Brent Wright, with one of his creations

-And when it comes to 3D printing an arm, for example, the contrast in costs is striking: the traditional cost of materials for making a prosthetic arm is in the $800-$1200 range, but with 3D printing, which they began doing in 2016, “We can make an arm for approximately $4 in materials costs,” said Wright.
+For Wright and his team of volunteers, not to mention the many patients of the clinic, 3D scanning and printing have been a real game changer: the traditional cost of materials for making a prosthetic arm is in the $800-$1200 range, but with 3D printing, “We can make an arm for approximately $4 in materials costs,” said Wright.

-The search for a better way finally led him to 3D scanning, and with the expert help of Bo Helmrich at Artec Gold Certified Reseller Digitize Designs, Wright was introduced to Artec 3D’s professional handheld scanner Artec Eva.
+The search for a better way finally led him to 3D scanning, and Artec 3D’s professional handheld scanner, Artec Eva.
 Used across a variety of industries, from healthcare to reverse-engineering, for digitally capturing objects in high resolution color 3D, Eva was a breakthrough for Wright and for the clinic.

-But that doesn’t mean it was an out-of-the-box solution for them.
+But that’s not to say that it was an out-of-the-box solution for them.
 Wright believes in achieving the highest levels of precision in his work, especially with the most challenging of prostheses.

 “3D scanning is great at capturing shape, but it doesn’t necessarily do a great job of capturing shape under load, or what the underlying tissue structure is, so I’m still a firm believer in making a good cast,” he continued, “But we’ve developed some techniques for scanning the outside or inside of casts.
 What this does is gives you the underlying anatomy and the actual volume of the patient’s limb under tension.”